crunchyroll/s3-sidecar/README.md

 "", meaning nothing is forwarded.)
 Requires running the nr-agent on the host and an NR account.
 It's what we mainly rely on here at Ellation.

+## TODO:
+  - future release introduce ability to support multiple buckets in S3
+  - it will also support ability to cache static contents in a distributed cache layer -

 ## License